Find out how to pay tax with deposits, get an up to date valuation of your certificate and check how much interest you

 The Certificate of Tax Deposit (CTD) Scheme allowed you to deposit money with HMRC and use it later to pay certain tax liabilities.
 Deposits with HMRC earn daily interest for up to 6 years.

-After that date HMRC will seek to repay the balance of any certificate which remains unpaid and unclaimed.
-However, if it cannot do so (for example, because it is unable to contact the current certificate holder after reasonable effort) it will regard the balance as forfeited.
+After that date HMRC will try to repay the balance of any certificate which remains unpaid and unclaimed.
+But if we cannot do so (for example, because we’re unable to contact the current certificate holder after reasonable effort) we’ll regard the balance as forfeited.

 Who can use tax deposits